-Broadly, group payment arrangements allow a group of companies to apply to make joint payments of corporation tax.
+Each individual company is usually responsible for the payment of its own corporation tax liability.
+However, group payment arrangements (or GPAs) allow companies belonging to the same group to make payments of corporation tax jointly.
 The company that makes all the payments of corporation tax on behalf of the group is called the ‘nominated company’ and effectively acts as the group ‘bank’.
 All other members are called ‘participating companies’.

-Entering into these arrangements provides an advantage as only one payment of corporation tax is due on behalf of all the group members.
+Entering into these arrangements is optional but the advantage is that only one payment of corporation tax needs to be made on behalf of all the group members.
 This means that the administration is much more straightforward, particularly in the context of quarterly instalment payments of corporation tax.
 Such an arrangement also avoids the complications of having to deal with offsetting group members’ corporation tax overpayments against other members’ underpayments.
 Finally, entering into a group payment arrangement can help to minimise interest costs arising on late payment of tax, assuming the nominated company makes payments on time.

-The definition of a group for group payment arrangement is wider than that used for other purposes such as group relief.
+The definition of a group for group payment arrangements is wider than that used for other purposes such as group relief.

-Groups that are eligible to participate in these arrangements are parent companies, its 51% subsidiaries, the 51% subsidiaries of those subsidiaries etc.
+Groups that are eligible to participate in these arrangements are parent companies, its 51% subsidiaries, the 51% subsidiaries of those subsidiaries, and so on.

 There are also various other conditions that must be met which include the following: